1994 Currie Cup

 The 1994 Currie Cup (known as the Bankfin Currie Cup for sponsorship reasons) was the 56th season in the South African Currie Cup competition since it started in 1889.
+Transvaal defeated Orange Free State 56-33 to win the final.

 Competition

 Regular season and title playoffs

 There were 6 participating teams in the 1994 Currie Cup.
 These teams played each other twice over the course of the season, once at home and once away.

-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.

 The top two teams qualified for the final.